ksmaldon/ksmaldon/README.md

 # hi i'm Kylie 👋🏻

-I am currently a student at the School of Code.
+currently  student at the School of Code graduating March 2023  🎓